min69u/Reforestation/README.md

-## I am terrified of elevators.
-I’m going to start taking steps to avoid them.
+## I went to the store to pick up eight cans of sprite... when I got home I realized I'd only picked seven up